 Dwayne P. Mitchell

-Dr. Paul T. Kwami is Musical Director and Mike Curb Jubilee Singers Endowed Chair
+Dr. Paul T. Kwami is Musical Director of the Fisk Jubilee Singers®.

-After graduating from Fisk in 1985 he continued to study music at Western Michigan University.
-In 1994 he was solicited to serve as part-time director of the Jubilee Singers.
-Shortly therafter, Dr Kwami was promoted to full time faculty member in the music department and musical director of the Singers.
-He is the first African to direct the ensemble, and the first to hold the Curb-Beaman Chair position.
-He received the Doctor of Musical Arts degree in conducting from the American Conservatory of Music.
+After graduating Fisk in 1985 he continued to study music at Western Michigan University and graduated in 1987 with the Master of Music degree.
+In the spring of 1994 he was solicited to serve as part-time director of the Fisk Jubilee Singers.
+In the fall of the same year, he was promoted to full time faculty member in the music department and became the Musical Director of the ensemble.
+He is the first African to direct the Fisk Jubilee Singers, and the first to hold the Curb-Beaman Chair position.
+He is currently the Mike Curb Jubilee Singers Endowed Chair.
+Kwami received the Doctor of Musical Arts degree in conducting from the American Conservatory of Music.

 The music also touches his spirit.
-He believes in the sovereignty of God, who was a source of faith, hope and love for slaves and for the original Jubilee Singers.
-"My greatest desire is to fulfill my call,” he says.
+He believes in the sovereignty of God, who was a source of faith, wisdom, hope and love for slaves and for the original Jubilee Singers.
+"My greatest desire is to press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus," he says.